dfsp-spirit/haze/README.md

 **Fig.1**: *Per-vertex data on a brain mesh before (left) and after (right) smoothing.
 White represents NA values.*

 Such smoothing is typically used to reduce high-frequency noise and improve SNR.
-To avoid any confusion: `smoothr` does **not** smooth the mesh itself.
-One can use `Rvcg::vcgSmooth` from the `Rvcg` R package to do that.
+To avoid any confusion: `haze` does **not** smooth the mesh itself, use `Rvcg::vcgSmooth()` for that.

 ## Features